Revisiting the Quantum Geometry of Torus-fibered Calabi-Yau Threefolds: Introduction

-{\bf Acknowledgements:} We thank Sergey Alexandrov, Cesar Fierro Cota, Markus Dierigl, Amir-Kian Kashani-Poor, Jan Manschot, Paul Oehlmann and Stefan Vandoren for valuable discussions.
+{\bf Acknowledgements:} We thank Sergey Alexandrov, Cesar Fierro Cota, Markus Dierigl, Emanuel Scheidegger, Amir-Kian Kashani-Poor, Jan Manschot, Paul Oehlmann and Stefan Vandoren for valuable discussions.
 We are particularly grateful to Sergey Alexandrov for collaboration at the initial stage of this project, and detailed comments on the draft.
+We also thank the referee for their careful reading of the draft and suggesting various improvements.
 The research of BP is supported by Agence Nationale de la Recherche under contract number ANR-21-CE31-0021. \textit{For the purpose of Open Access, a CC-BY public copyright licence has been applied by the authors to the present document and will be applied to all subsequent versions up to the Author Accepted Manuscript arising from this submission.}